Taro-Hayashi/THQWGD001/README.md

+> [!NOTE]
+> I have confirmed the output with Bambu's 0.02mm nozzle.

 # 1U Wheel Encoder THQWGD001

-I have confirmed the output with Bambu's 0.02mm nozzle.

 ## Required
 ||||